 Whether on a search engine or while browsing various articles on a blog website, your article’s headline is the first thing users will notice.
 A catchy title will likely grab their attention and help your article gain more engagement.

 Grammarly is a tool that easily integrates with your device and alerts you to various grammatical errors in the text that you type.
 It includes punctuation, spelling, spacing, and several other factors.

 This tool has a host of incredible features, but the most relevant is its ability to analyze content to generate keywords.
 This can be very helpful in elevating the visibility of your articles.

-Copyscape is a tool that analyses your article for plagiarism and also gives you the sources of the texts to which your article bears similarity.
+Copyscape is a tool that analyzes your article for plagiarism and gives you the sources of the texts to which your article bears similarities.

 Remember how we talked about powering through moments where you’re lacking inspiration?
-This tool can be incredibly helpful with that.
+This tool can be beneficial with that.
 It generates a myriad of ideas in the genre and vertical of your choice.

 Adaptability, research, SEO knowledge, Editing skills, communication.

 It can be challenging as it requires several different skill sets but none of them are impossible to develop.
 It simply takes practice.